Mixed Incontinence Causes And Treatments

 Involuntary actions of the bladder muscles creates Urgency Urinary Incontinence.
 Damage to nerves of the bladder, the nervous system, or muscles themselves are usually the key causes.
 This damage may be caused by serious health issues including diabetes, MS, Parkinson’s disease, strokes, thyroid problems, and other surgery-related injuries.

-You will see links to treatments found on both the Male Stress Urinary Incontinence and Female Stress Urinary Incontinence page and the Urgency Urinary Incontinence page.
 Your physician will be better able to work with you on the appropriate treatment path based on your diagnosis.
 To help get a better understanding of what is at the root of your specific incontinence, your doctor may have you keep a diary for a day or more as a record of when you urinate, intentionally or on accident.
 Your doctor may ask you to record the specific time as well as the amount of urine to provide additional data.

 NAFC is proud to name PMF, a premier medical supply company for the Intellectually/Developmentally Disabled and Aging communities, a 2022 Trusted Partner.

 There are lots of different products to manage adult incontinence.
 Learn about the many options in this post.